elixir-no-nels/EHOS/README.md

 These instructions assume you're familiar with OpenStack and HTCondor, or you should be an adventurous person because there are manual steps that require basic understanding of how to use a command line.
 You must manually edit each command with your specific cloud details, prefered image names etc, don't just copy/paste and assume it'll work because it won't.
 Doing it all on the web interface is impossible, so if you're not familiar with manual creation of virtual machines with the OpenStack CLI, this is a good time to get familiar with that.
 If you're a UH-IaaS user, here's a link to the documentation: http://docs.uh-iaas.no/en/latest/
 And you might also want to keep the HTCondor documentation website open in case you want to research something: http://research.cs.wisc.edu/htcondor/manual/
-A tip is to use the search function because the documentation can be a bit hard to navigate at time.
+A tip is to use the search function because the documentation can be a bit hard to navigate at times.
-Now that we have that out of the way, the first thing to do is to enter your OpenStack login credentials into a keystone_rc.sh file, you can use the one in this repository as a sample file, ask you admin where to find the information for the `keystone_rc.sh` file.
+Now that we have that out of the way, the first thing to do is to enter your OpenStack login credentials into a `keystone_rc.sh` file, you can use the one in this repository as a sample file, ask your admin where to find the information for the `keystone_rc.sh` file.
 When you have filled in all details correctly, run `source keystone_rc.sh` and then `openstack server list` to verify that it works.

 ## Creating the base image
 To build the base HTCondor image you can use the the `vanilla-condor.sh` script, edit it according to your base image needs, you might not want everything that gets installed, and might want to install things aren't installed.
 When the config file has been edited, use the following code as a template, edit it with you specific details and hit enter when you're done: